ethereum/portal-network-specs/portal-wire-protocol.md

       - 3: Declined, content not within node's radius
       - 4: Declined, rate limit reached.
 Node can't handle anymore connections
       - 5: Declined, inbound rate limit reached for accepting a specific content_id, used to protect against thundering herds
-      - 6: Declined, offered ephemeral header content key is beyond anchored header
+      - 6: Declined, content key not verifiable
       - 7 to 255: Unspecified decline, this shouldn't be used, but if it is received should just be treated the same as any other decline

 Upon *sending* this message, the requesting node **SHOULD** *listen* for an incoming uTP stream with the generated `connection_id`.